February 5, 2019

 2. Create a book and raise money.

 He stated there is money left in the Bicentennial Book account and approximately 70 books which haven’t been sold.
 A member suggested since the committee has the money, they should go ahead and purchase more books before transferring the money to the Society.
-Several members will get together to order more books.
+Two members will get together to order more books.

 There was talk about how to store the pictures that were collected at the county meetings.
 It is hoped once different localities are sorted, more people will get interested in identifying the pictures and they can be placed in the libraries for the public to enjoy.
 Emphasis was on the quality of the digital storage devices to be used.